The Siena Hotel in Chapel Hill and Il Palio Restaurant: an Italy-Inspired Experience

 Being able to talk to a personable, approachable, unpretentious wine connoisseur is truly a joy.
 Wine should be fun, after all.

-We took our time and enjoyed ourselves so much – food, wine pairings and our environment at The Siena Hotel in Chapel Hill – that we ended up having a four-hour dinner.
-Which we loved because that’s how you do things in Europe!
-Slow and enjoying every minute, sip and bite.
+We took our time and enjoyed ourselves so much – Italian food, wine pairings, and our environment at The Siena Hotel in Chapel Hill – that we ended up having a four-hour dinner.
+Which we loved, because that's how you do things in Europe!
+Slow and enjoying every minute, sip, and bite.

 Here's a description and visuals of what we ate and drank (because if you're foodies, like us, you're probably wondering).